-There are many reading measurements, and each gives a fixed numeric value.
+There are many reading measurements, and each gives its answer as a number.
 With complex names such as “Raygor Estimate Graph, Flesch Reading Ease, and Spache Formula,” they sound pretty daunting.
-We’re not going to worry about their details, just that they exist and can help us determine if others can understand what is written.
+We’re not going to worry about their details.
+Just be aware they exist and can help us decide if others will understand what we wrote.
 So what do they measure?
-Each is different, but a combination of word length, syllables, and words per sentence is common.
+Each is different.
+They take into account things like:

 Alongside the rapid development and implementation of newly-fostered ideas, which serve to educate and inform a willing industry populace, technology has offered a template with which we can communicate our desires, strategies, and results so as to generate a loftier goal for all.

-That sentence is why.
-Because saying something in long statements, with big words, designed to make you sound “smart”, helps no one.
+In a nutshell, that sentence is why.
+And, be honest.
+You’ve seen (or written) something like it in your company strategy sessions.
+Saying something in long statements, with big words, designed to make you sound “smart”, helps no one.
+It’s not smart.
 Here’s that same sentence, brought down to Earth: